-Official high school or college transcripts (mailed directly to EFDA Program or sent with application in a SEALED envelope) identified by seal of issuing institution
+Official high school or college transcripts identified by seal of issuing institution (mailed directly to EFDA Program or sent with application in a SEALED envelope.
+NO unofficial copies accepted)

 Letter from employer verifying at least 2 years assisting experience in general dentistry within the past 5 years

-Notarized copy of current CDA credential or RDH license
+Notarized copy of current CDA certificate or RDH license (including expiration date)

 Proof of HepBVac immunization (or titer if more than 10 years ago)